The message from the Board of Management

 - We do not propose to business representatives of other companies anything that could violate their own gift and hospitality policies.
-We should check in advance whether such a policy exists (it may be a part of a document of a different name).
+We should check in advance whether such a policies exists (it may be a part of a document of a different name).
 We apply the principles of a partner in mutual relations unless ours are more stringent.

 - In cases justified by business needs, we can provide official promotional gadgets of our company.

-- Offering refreshment (hot and cool soft drinks and snacks) to any visitors in our office or at the official the exhibition stand (for example, during trade fairs or events) is allowed.
+- Offering refreshment (hot and cool soft drinks and snacks) to any visitors in our office or at the official exhibition stand (for example, during trade fairs or events) is allowed.

 - We try to negotiate contracts in the office environment.

 - In the case of organizing marketing events opened for all visitors such as business breakfast, it is allowed to offer a small refreshment (soft drinks, sandwiches, sweets, etc.).

 - In the case of closed marketing events (that is, by invitation only for specific individuals or companies) combined with entertainment and consumption paid by Craftware, the participants can be the existing clients and other business partners.

 - In cases not described above or in the event of any doubts related to applying those rules, consult with the Anti-corruption Representative.

-The rules of the gifts and hospitality manifestations aceptance
+The rules of the gifts and hospitality manifestations acceptance

 - We do not accept any gifts or manifestations of hospitality on the quid quo pro principle because it may be a crime.